athowes/multi-agyw/README.md

 # multi-agyw

-Code for the project *A multinomial spatio-temporal model for  for sexual risk behaviour*.
+Code for the project *A multinomial spatio-temporal model for sexual risk behaviour*.
 This repository is an [`orderly`](https://github.com/vimc/orderly) project, with directories:

 * `src`: containing all reports